ayhanap/wmdRules/ranks.md

 #### MAIN CHANGE

-Changing mains are only allowed if the management requests fromRaiders wishing to change their main raiding toon should also follow the process above by first preparing their alt as a Backup Raider and applying for full Raider status when appropriate.
+Changing mains are only allowed if the management requests.
+From a heavily occupied class to starved class.
+Any other request will not even Raiders wishing to change their main raiding toon should also follow the process above by first preparing their alt as a Backup Raider and applying for full Raider status when appropriate.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NTA3OTM2LDEyNTQzODk2MjFdfQ==
+eyJoaXN0b3J5IjpbMTMzMzg5ODMxOSwxMjU0Mzg5NjIxXX0=
 -->